Photo: Agathe Bernard

 Q: What is your style?

-You won’t find me hiding behind a bush, but I tend to be a ninja about not being noticed throughout the day.
-I’m all about the candid moments and will step in only when I think it’s going to make something awesome happen.
+You won’t find me hiding behind a bush, but I tend to be a ninja throughout the day.
+I’m all about candid moments and will step in only when I think it’s going to make something awesome happen.
 I use audio both speaking and ambient sounds as well as music to remind you of the day’s sounds.
 With that, I weave in the footage with moments you probably don’t even realize happened, while capturing the big scenes that you have been planning for so long.
 My editing style is cinematic, telling the story but creating a film that is unique to you.

 Q: Can we choose our own music?